 - According to the United Soybean Board [USB] publication High Oleic Soybeans, HO soybean varieties contain the same agronomic traits as traditional varieties, and their yield is competitive with that of those varieties. - The premium paid for harvested seed of HO soybean varieties makes them attractive for soybean producers to grow to increase their profitability.
 See the article here for more about premiums paid for delivery of HO soybeans. - HO soybean oil is more stable in high-heat applications, is high in monounsaturated fats and low in polyunsaturated fats, and has a longer fry-life and shelf life than conventional vegetable oils. - HO soybeans can replace petroleum-based products in some industrial applications.
 For example, an article titled "High Oleic Soy Roots Itself in a New Use" describes its use as a biobased polymer that can be used in asphalt. - HO soybean oil contains more than 70% oleic acid [a monounsaturated fatty acid], making it comparable to high oleic canola and olive oils.
 Oleic acid is a monounsaturated vegetable oil, which makes it more stable than polyunsaturated oils.
-Also, monounsaturated fatty acids such as oleic can lower levels of "bad" [LDL] cholesterol and total cholesterol while maintaining "good" [HDL] cholesterol levels in humans. - Seed of HO soybean varieties are lower in linoleic and linolenic fatty acids than seed of commodity soybeans.
+Also, monounsaturated fatty acids such as oleic can lower levels of "bad" [LDL] cholesterol and total cholesterol while maintaining "good"

+[HDL] cholesterol levels.

+- Seed of HO soybean varieties are also lower in linoleic and linolenic fatty acids than seed of commodity soybeans. - HO soybean varieties on the market are expected to expand to MG 5 by 2023.